How to get a valuation of a business

 The DIY route is often considered by business sellers, however, the risks associated with miscalculating the worth of your company outweigh the cost savings.
 Valuing a business is a technical exercise that demands the expertise of a professional business transfer agent with recent knowledge of similar sales.

-If you would like to arrange a no-obligation, free company valuation, contact a member of the Selling My Business Team.
+If you would like to arrange a no-obligation, company valuation, contact a member of the Selling My Business Team.
 Founded in 1956, we have years of experience in the art of valuing and selling businesses.
 For more information on how a business valuation is conducted or what affects the value of a business, get in touch.